✅Is your company challenged when handing off processes from one stage or department to another, costing you money, time or confusion?

 The process to purchase product via the requisitioning system took 18 steps to accomplish, if the operational system was running optimally it would have taken 6 steps.
 Additionally, the requisitioning department had to handle this single order 6-times more than was necessary, both purchasing and finance experienced 2 extra steps and there should have been no need for any activity from the inventory department.

 Please move mouse over the 📊 to see the stalls.
-Scroll down to see redesign process.
+Scroll down to see the fixed process.

-Through improvements to the operational system, we were able to eliminate twelve steps and nine interdepartmental interruptions for this single order.
+Through improvements to the operational system, we were able to eliminate 12 steps and 9 interdepartmental interruptions for this single order.
 Long-term effects, the department supervisors now have improved control of their inventories and production schedules, a provision was established for maintaining secondary resources for purchased product, providing greater assurance of product availability and potential for decreased costs.

 Details of Change